bsmg/beat-saber-community-wiki/mapping.md

 A robust 3D track editor made in Unreal Engine by Ikeiwa!
 *Most people use a version of this editor.*

-There are currently 3 versions of Edit Saber, listed below.
+There are several forks of Edit Saber, listed below.

 ### Mediocre Mapper
 A fork of Edit Saber Enhanced made by squeaksies.